 There's probably a good quote somewhere on the value of friends who throw fabulous parties, but I'm not familiar with it.
 And don't give me that reproachful look, either.
 I know how to use a search engine.
 Google let me down on this one: number one spot for a search for "quote friends fabulous parties" didn't even land me on the right planet.
 And it's not like the rest of the list was much good either.

-...
+In any case...
 H and I are lucky in our friends, and we have one pair of friends in particular, JD and JB, who possess the enviable superpower of throwing hugely overambitious, vastly entertaining, sublimely convivial, and wild-but-not-fratboy-wild parties.
 I don't care whether or not wikipedia's "official" list recognizes the ability to envision, orchestrate, and inspire an epic party as a superpower; I submit that it is.

 Superpower: able to strike any camera colorblind at will.